13 Feb Summer at Go Sea Kayak

 Summer is a constant buzz of energy in Byron Bay.

-Town is bustling as Australian families are on holidays and European travellers are migrating South to escape Winter in the Northern Hemisphere.
+Town is bustling as Australian families are on holidays and European travellers (except for this year ((2020))) are migrating South to escape Winter in the Northern Hemisphere.

 The ocean is ever changing with a lot of our larger East swell pushing into the Bay creating a beautiful selection of surf breaks for board riders as well as our local Bottle nose Dolphins.
 Dolphins love surfing!
 The below photo was taken by local photographer, Sean O’Shea who is well known in the Northern Rivers for capturing the beauty of people connecting with the environment and wildlife.